stellar/stellar-core/CONTRIBUTING.md

 ## Submitting Changes

-Submit a pull request rebased on top of master

- * Include a descriptive commit message.
+Fork the `stellar/stellar-core` repo on github and submit a pull request from a branch in your fork.
+Key things to keep in mind:
+* Keep your branch up-to-date by rebasing on `stellar/stellar-core` `master`
- * Changes contributed via pull request should focus on a single issue at a time.
+* Ensure your branch focuses on a single issue at a time

-At this point you're waiting on us.
-We like to at least comment on pull requests within one week (and, typically, three business days).
-We may suggest some changes or improvements or alternatives.
+* Before merging, squash your commits and ensure you have a descriptive commit message

 ## Stellar Core Contribution Specifics